vi4m/vi4m.github.io/about.md

 ---

-This site is dedicated to the Sexy Software Craftmanship.
+This site is dedicated to the *Sexy Software Craftmanship*.
+Don't do just Agile, TDD, software that only 'works' and is clunky, slow and/or bloated.

+Be excited and contributed to the smallest details of user experience, internal design, and performance.
-Don't do Agile, TDD, software that only 'works'.
-Be excited and contributed to the (Software Craftmanship)[http://manifesto.softwarecraftsmanship.org] and make software fast, ustable and sexy!
+Be commited to the (Software Craftmanship)[http://manifesto.softwarecraftsmanship.org] and make software fast, ustable and sexy!

 Marcin Kliks